nkhine/iTools-Documentation/itools/fs.rst

 Summary of the API
 ==================

-Here we introduce the programming interface of :mod:`itools.vfs`, for the details check the reference chapter.
+Here we introduce the programming interface of :mod:`itools.fs.[lv]fs`, for the details check the reference chapter.